Apple's Activity App

 Mid Fidelity Prototype

 In addition to sorting out how to integrate an additional goal into the Activity Icon, I also needed to work out how to display the goal progress data screens.
 I felt it was important to keep each data display section on one screen, as it is now.
 To know if this was possible, I began working in Sketch.
-I also needed to work out how to show the weekly summary.

 I also needed to name the goal.
 At first the name chosen was the Breathe Goal, but user testing uncovered that this name was confusing in such close proximity to exercise goals.
 Users thought this had something to do with oxygen intake and breathing.
 After brainstorming, the goal was name the Mind Goal.